 Risks may include:

-- Damage to the bowel, bladder, or a blood vessel in the abdomen from a needle puncture
+- Damage to the bowel, bladder, or a blood vessel in the abdomen from the needle puncture

 - Low blood pressure